auth0/nextjs-auth0/EXAMPLES.md

 export default () => <a href="/api/custom-login">Login</a>;
 ```

-> Note: If you customise the login URL you will need to set the environment variable `NEXT_PUBLIC_AUTH0_LOGIN` to this custom value for `withPageAuthRequired` to work correctly.
+> Note: If you customize the login URL you will need to set the environment variable `NEXT_PUBLIC_AUTH0_LOGIN` to this custom value for `withPageAuthRequired` to work correctly.
 And if you customize the profile URL, you will need to set the `NEXT_PUBLIC_AUTH0_PROFILE` environment variable to this custom value for the `useUser` hook to work properly.

 ## Protecting a Server Side Rendered (SSR) Page